Gwion/Gwion/README.md

 #### build

-first you need to configure the build system., look [here](https://github.com/fennecdjay/Gwion/blob/dev/Configure.md). also,
+first you need to configure the build system

 ```
 ./configure --help
 ```
 should show a list of available options.

+now run `./configure` with the options you need

 then, just
 ```
 make
 ```

+> if you run into troubles, please look [here](https://github.com/fennecdjay/Gwion/blob/dev/Configure.md) and read on.

-#### issues
+#### Reporting bugs

-if anyting goes wrong or seems unclear, please report an [issue](https://github.com/fennecdjay/Gwion/issues/new).
+:pencil: just file an issue [here]
+:book: Please see the [contributing](CONTRIBUTING.md) page for more information.

-#### contribute
+#### Contributing

-Every helping hand is welcome!!! if you wish to do something on [Gwion](https://github.com/fennecdjay/Gwion), please use the [issue tracker](https://github.com/fennecdjay/Gwion/issues), either to find a issue you can fix, or add a new one.
-Pull Requests also highly appreciated.
+:+1: Every helping hand is welcome!!! :+1:
+:book: As for bug report, please see the [contributing](CONTRIBUTING.md) page.